A Brief History of MGGS…

 New Building - 1938

 “Leading the children into a land flowing with milk and honey.
-At last a dream has come true and we have a beautiful school to work in: a place built for peace, happiness and sunshine and all that we can desire.”
+At last a dream has come true, and we have a beautiful school to work in: a place built for peace, happiness and sunshine and all that we can desire.”

 MGGS at War - 1939

-Windows were blocked up and netting placed across them, and blast and baffle walls were built.
+With the outbreak of War in 1939, everything changed… Windows were blocked up and netting placed across them, and blast and baffle walls were built.

 Margaret Amos, a student from 1934 – 1942, recalls